YetAnotherFurryMan/AAS/docs/Asset Assembler Script.md

 That means, there is no AST, only stream of tokens.
 The code is executed from top to bottom and the index of currently processed token is stored in a variable (Program Counter - PC).
 The PC can be modified by commands, so the control-flow can be non-linear (loops, etc.) and some tokens can be considered data.

-These are currently possible token types: number, string, formatted string, identifier and stack reference.
+These are currently possible token types: number, string, formatted string, identifier, stack reference and label.
 1. A number is a token that is a valid integer and satisfies the following regex: `-?[0-9]+`
 2. A string is a collection of any bytes between two single quotes, it does not support escaping.
 3. A formatted string is same as a string but surrounded by double quotes instead.
 It supports escaping with the slash `\`.
 The sequences are similar to the C's ones, but it supports only one-byte hex-encoded sequences (e.g. `\xAA` or `\x0a`).
 4. An identifier is a sequence of alphanumeric characters, dots, and underscores.
 Every identifier is translated into a unique number, that will be important later.
 5. A stack reference is a positive integer `n` that refers to `n`th element on the stack (counting from the top), it satisfies the following regex: `$[0-9]*`, where in case of `$` it is equivalent to `$0` (the top).
+6. A label is actually an identifier prefixed by `@`, it is automatically mapped to its PC.

 ## Execution process